Kotlin/kotlinx.coroutines/README.md

 ## Using in your projects

-> Note that these libraries are experimental and are subject to change.

 The libraries are published to [kotlinx](https://bintray.com/kotlin/kotlinx/kotlinx.coroutines) bintray repository, linked to [JCenter](https://bintray.com/bintray/jcenter?filterByPkgName=kotlinx.coroutines) and pushed to [Maven Central](https://search.maven.org/#search%7Cga%7C1%7Cg%3Aorg.jetbrains.kotlinx%20a%3Akotlinx-coroutines*).